Faculty of Health and Medical Sciences

-As well as expertise in learning and teaching in biosciences and health and social care, our faculty is also widely recognised for world-class research.
-Our research in the biomedical sciences is ranked in the top 5% of institutions in the country, and has led to improved understanding and treatment of diabetes, cancer, addiction, cardiovascular and infectious diseases.
+As well as expertise in learning and teaching in biosciences and health sciences, our faculty is also widely recognised for world-class research.
+In the latest UK research excellence framework (REF 2014) we were rated one of the top eight UK institutions for biosciences, health sciences, psychology and veterinary research.
+Our research has led to improved understanding and treatment of diabetes, cancer, addiction, cardiovascular and infectious diseases.
 In addition, we have world-leading research in sleep and chronobiology and systems biology.

 Whether you are here to study for a first or higher degree or are a short-term visitor, I wish you every success in your time here and warmly welcome you to our Faculty.

 Discovering Health and Medical ScienceDiscovering Health and Medical Science

 Ways to reduce the effect of light-emitting devices on sleep, according to study conducted at the University of Surrey

 A new study from the University of Surrey, published 13 October in Frontiers in Public Health, has found that preventative strategies may reduce the adverse effects of light-emitting devices on sleep.